njmoore018/python_data_structures/1-queues.md

 size = len(my_list)
 ```

-- isEmpty: Also involves checking the size of the queue and then comparing the value with 0 to return a boolean value.
+- `isEmpty`: Also involves checking the size of the queue and then comparing the value with 0 to return a boolean value.
 Since this is the same as the 'Size' function mentioned above, it also has an efficiency of O(1).
 ```python
 # Empty list
 my_list = []